stochastic-processes-exercises/queuing-tool-8/README.md

 ![](coffee-shop.png)

 __Your task is thus to use everything that you have learned by completing these exercises to simulate this system of queues.__  To pass the exercise you need to name the queuing tool object for simulating the queues `qt`.
-Furhtermore, you must create a list called `times` that contains the total time that each agent spent within the network to get their drink.
+Furthermore, you must create a list called `times` that contains the total time that each agent spent within the network to get their drink.